coverclock/com-diag-diminuto/README.md

 Placer project (ditto).
 The file system walker in Diminuto is a good example of how a need in another project leads to a kind of organic growth in Diminuto.

-# Dependencies

-## Libraries

-The Diminuto Makefile references the following libraries.
-They may not be installed on all platforms.
-(Although they are part of the versions of Ubuntu and Raspbian that I've been using).

-    -lpthread   # POSIX Threads
-    -lrt        # POSIX Real-Time
-    -ldl        # Dynamic Linker
-    -lm         # Math

-## IPv6

-Diminuto's ipc6 feature requires IPv6 support.
-IPv6 is not enabled by default on all platforms (in particular the Raspberry Pi).
-Under Raspbian 10, I added a line "ipv6" to /etc/modules and rebooted.
-The command "modprobe ipv6" also worked albeit non-persistently.

-    sudo modprobe ipv6
-    sudo echo "ipv6" >> /etc/modules

-## Building

-On some distros I had to install gcc, g++, and make.

-    sudo apt-get install gcc
-    sudo apt-get install g++
-    sudo apt-get install make

-## Documentation

-If you want to make documentation, doxygen and related tools will need to be installed.

-    sudo apt-get install doxygen
-    sudo apt-get install texlive-base
-    sudo apt-get install texlive-fonts-recommended
-    sudo apt-get install texlive-fonts-extra
-    sudo apt-get install texlive-science
-    sudo apt-get install grip

-## Workflow

-For my own workflow, I installed the following tools.

-    sudo apt-get install openssh-server
-    sudo apt-get install git
-    sudo apt-get install vim
-    sudo apt-get install screen

-## inotifywait

-The observe script requires the inotify tools.
-Not all distros install these by default (e.g. Raspbian).

-    sudo apt-get install inotify-tools

 # Repository